Algeria

 Denmark's Guidelines Regarding Probation Period/Trial Period

 Probation Periods are commonplace.
-There is a legislated maximum period of 6 months for indefinite term contracts.
+There is a legislated maximum period of 3 months for indefinite term contracts.
 This period may not be extended.
-During the probation period both parties are entitled to terminate the employment contract by giving 14 days’ notice.
+During the probation period, both parties are entitled to terminate the employment contract by giving 14 days’ notice.

-The probation period for fixed-term contracts cannot exceed one quarter of the contract’s lengt, up to a maximum of 3 months.
+In the very rare circumstance, a fixed-term contract can be issued, the probation period cannot exceed one quarter of the contract’s length, up to a maximum of 3 months.
 It is prohibited to agree to further probation periods in conjunction with the extension or renewal of a fixed-term contract.

 Regulations and Rules Regarding Working Hours in Denmark

-The full-time work week in Denmark is typically 37 hours.
-This is distributed over five days.
-Working hours are most typically considered between 6.00 a.m. and 6 p.m.
+The full-time working week in Denmark is typically 37 hours, distributed over 5 days.
+Working hours are most typically considered between 06.00 and 18.00 Mondays to and inclusive of Fridays.
 The Danish workplace culture reflects strongly on a positive work-life balance.
-It is therefore fairly unusual for these hours to be often or continuously exceeded, except in exceptional circumstances.
-The employee’s working hours should be specified within the employment contract.
+It is therefore fairly unusual for these hours to be often or continuously exceeded except in exceptional circumstances.
+The working hours should be stated in the employment contract.
+As of the 1st of July 2024, it is mandatory for employers to track employees working hours.

 Danish Laws Regarding Overtime